 Edible Growing Ground

 Marquez School’s lower Growing Ground was established in 1994 by a dedicated group of parents.
 It now functions as the center of a seed to table curriculum designed to integrate the process of growing food with subject areas such as math, science, language, art, history, and social studies.
-We are fortunate to have Marie Steckmest, aka Miss Marie, a UC Master Gardener, she runs our garden program and the edible growing ground.
+We are fortunate to have Marie Steckmest, aka Miss Marie, a UC Master Gardener.
+She runs our garden program and the edible growing ground.
 Marie, a long time Palisades resident, the founder of Palisades Cares, and a former elementary school teacher, was involved as a parent volunteer with Friends of Marquez and the PTA when her two children attended Marquez.
 She believes in the importance of growing and eating organic food and has instated the edible gardens organic status.

-The hands-on learning that takes place in the garden deepens the students understanding of food security – where food actually comes from, the processes involved in plant growth, soil health, and organic maintenance, harvesting, and general gardening know how.
+The hands-on learning that takes place in the garden deepens the students understanding of food security – where food actually comes from, the processes involved in plant growth, soil health, organic maintenance, harvesting, and general gardening know how.
 In the process, they learn about nutrition and try new foods.
 The garden program introduces new vocabulary, reinforces or introduces science and social studies concepts.
 We have several gardening areas.
 The growing ground on the lower yard has six beds as well as a butterfly garden.
 There are eight beds on the upper yard, a compost bin area, a fruit tree orchard, and two butterfly/hummingbird garden areas.
 There is a garden planted by the Marquez Marquee that is designated as a Native American garden, children learn about plants that the Chumash and Tongan natives used.

 It Takes A Team